zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/gcp/shared/prerequisites.md

 * **Resource requirements**: _Portworx_ requires that each node in the Kubernetes cluster has at least 4 CPUs and 4 GB memory for _Portworx_.
 It is important to keep this in mind when selecting the machine types during cluster creation.

-* **Owner and Compute Admin Roles**: These roles provides _Portworx_ access to the Google Cloud Storage APIs to provision persistent disks.
+* **Compute Admin and Service Account User Roles**: These roles provides _Portworx_ access to the Google Cloud Storage APIs to provision persistent disks.
 Make sure the user creating the GKE cluster has these roles.